Bashir1999/alzheimers_data/README.md

-Inverse Relationship Between Alcohol Consumption and Sleep Quality: The graph shows a downward trend, suggesting that as alcohol consumption increases, sleep quality tends to decrease.
+<br /> Inverse Relationship Between Alcohol Consumption and Sleep Quality: The graph shows a downward trend, suggesting that as alcohol consumption increases, sleep quality tends to decrease.
 This inverse relationship may indicate that higher levels of alcohol intake have a negative impact on sleep quality.

 Distribution of Depression Status: The two colors (orange and blue) represent different Depression statuses (0 and 1).
 It appears that data points for both depression groups are intermingled across all levels of Alcohol Consumption and Sleep Quality.
 However, there might be patterns worth exploring, such as potential clusters or distribution differences between these two groups.